JonasKlimt/ie_mcp/README.md

 #### VS Code (Copilot agent mode)

+##### 1st Option: Use the mcp server from within this clonded (which then becomes your local) repository
 The `.vscode/mcp.json` file is already configured.
 Open **this folder** as your workspace root in VS Code and Copilot agent mode picks up the server automatically — no manual startup needed.
+This is recommended if you just want to get answers for questions.

+##### 2nd Option: Use the mcp server in your project
+If you want to use the server in your project to answer questions and help you code, you need to add the following to your project.
+The server will still run in the local cloned repository but you will have access to it within your project.

 > **Other workspaces / projects:** To use the server from a different project, add it to your VS Code user settings (`settings.json`) with an absolute path:
 >